First simultaneous global QCD analysis of kaon and pion parton distributions with lattice QCD constraints

-Earlier extractions of kaon PDFs from the NA3 data were performed using constituent quark model inspired relations~\cite{Gluck:1997ww}, as well as a statistical model for the PDFs~\cite{Bourrely:2023yzi} employing additional constraints from $J/\psi$ production data.
-In this Letter, we present a first combined QCD analysis of the experimental cross sections and lattice moments to extract the valence quark PDFs in the pion and kaon and their impact on the gluon momentum fractions.
-In particular, since the NA3 experiment~\cite{NA3:1980fhh} measured a ratio of kaon to pion cross sections, it is essential for a reliable extraction of kaon PDF to perform the analysis of the kaon and pion data simultaneously.
+Earlier extractions of kaon PDFs from the NA3 data were performed using constituent quark model-inspired relations~\cite{Gluck:1997ww}, as well as a statistical model for the PDFs~\cite{Bourrely:2023yzi} and employing additional constraints from $J/\psi$ production.
+Recently, combined experiment and lattice analyses have become more common in extractions of nonperturbative functions, such as the Collins-Soper kernel~\cite{Avkhadiev:2025wps}, generalized parton distributions~\cite{Guo:2025muf}, helicity PDFs \cite{Bringewatt:2020ixn, Karpie:2023nyg, Hunt-Smith:2024khs, Cocuzza:2025qvf}, and pion PDFs~\cite{Barry:2022aix, Good:2025nny}.
+In this Letter, we present the first Monte Carlo QCD analysis of the combined experimental cross sections and lattice moments to determine the valence quark PDFs in the pion and kaon, along with their impact on the gluon momentum fractions.
+Unlike previous studies, we use a flexible, model-independent parametrization, together with rigorous uncertainty quantification.
+Furthermore, since the NA3 experiment~\cite{NA3:1980fhh} measured a ratio of kaon to pion cross sections, to avoid injecting bias into the analysis from using fixed pion PDFs, we extract both the kaon and pion PDFs simultaneously.

 {\it Experimental and lattice QCD constraints---} The DY dimuon production process, $h_1 h_2 \to \mu^+ \mu^- X$, has traditionally been the main source of information for meson PDFs.
 The scattering of a meson $h_1$ ($\pi^-$ or $K^-$) from a nuclear target $h_2$ is given by the factorized cross section